Designing experimental places and spaces - a virtual indepth journey

 Comprising 10 DEPS founders and curator's narrated experiences in 13 virtual evening sessions of 90 minutes each, on Zoom; Tuesdays and Wednesdays 8-9.30pm CET (Ostana/Zurich) time.

 This course explores how to envision, plan, design, develop, build, govern, hold and sustain experimental places and spaces.
-We will examine what differentiates the many existing formats—living labs, real-world labs, bioregional learning or weaving centers, eco-villages, living systems labs, and others - and support in identifying
+We will examine what differentiates the many existing formats—living labs, real-world labs, bioregional learning or weaving centers, eco-villages, living systems labs, and others - and support in identifying a best-fit for the individual course participant’s visions, imaginations, questions, and plans to experiment in a direction of resilience and regeneration for a more livable personal and societal future.

 The learning journey is grounded in firsthand, embodied practice and complemented by systems science.
 Participants will gain insight into the latest developments in transdisciplinary research, systemic intervention, systemic design, transition and transformation studies, and bioregional weaving.
 Together, we will reflect on the role these experimental places and spaces play in shaping regenerative futures.
 A rich community will facilitate further sharing and a mutual design spirit.